RoboSats/robosats/docs/_pages/contribute/00-contribute.md

 src: "_pages/contribute/00-contribute.md"
 ---

-RoboSats is a fully community driven project.
-You can help RoboSats get better in many different ways.
+RoboSats is a fully open source project and, as such, a community-driven effort!
+You can help RoboSats improve in many different ways (you don't even need to know how to code).
+Help by translating, creating guides, simply telling others to use RoboSats, and more!

+Check them out:

 1. [Development](/contribute/code/)
 2. [Translations](/contribute/languages/)